 Every new bar and restaurant in Texas.
 In your inbox every Monday.

-NVIS monitors official TABC licensing records and delivers every newly licensed on-premise venue in your territory — trade name, owner, address, phone, and whether it's a restaurant, a bar, or an existing group opening its next location.
+NVIS monitors official TABC licensing records and delivers every newly licensed on-premise venue in your territory — trade name, owner, address, and whether it's a restaurant, a bar, or an existing group opening its next location.

 By the time you hear about a new restaurant, three competitors already have.